cloudflare/cloudflare-docs/content/turnstile/frequently-asked-questions.md

 Action should not contain any PII as this is placed into the analytics.

-cData is not stored in our analytics. cData can contain data that may vary by each challenge instance.
+cData is not stored in our analytics.
+It can contain data that may vary by each challenge instance.

 Both cData and action are returned by the siteverify API if a token is presented.